syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### previewHeight `Number`
 {:#members:previewheight}

-Preview height of the palette items
+Defines the preview height of the symbols

 #### Default Value